Mission, vision and goals

 Conceptual abilities or cognitive learning

-Cognitive learning comprises of concepts that begin with basic knowledge to the most complex in which students learn to recall basic information, expand basic concepts with new information, able to critically interpret information ( visual, auditory, written, tactile, verbal) and synthesis pieces of information to the complete interpretable idea, and ultimately provide care and evaluate the outcomes of the care provided.
-The theoretical and scientific concepts of anesthesia practice is grounded with in-depth knowledge of the sciences with continuing relationship to clinical practice, and patient care outcomes that continues throughout the process of anesthesia education.
+Cognitive learning comprises of concepts that begin with basic knowledge to the most complex in which students learn to recall basic information, expand basic concepts with new information, able to critically interpret information (visual, auditory, written, tactile, verbal) and synthesis pieces of information to the complete interpretable idea, and ultimately provide care and evaluate the outcomes of the care provided.
+The theoretical and scientific concepts of anesthesia practice are grounded with in-depth knowledge of the sciences with continuing relationship to clinical practice, and patient care outcomes that continue throughout the process of anesthesia education.

 Behavioral and social attributes or affective learning